--newkey rsa:bits generate a new RSA key of 'bits' in size

--newkey dsa:file generate a new DSA key, parameters taken from

-CA in 'file'

--[digest] Digest to sign with (md5, sha1, md2, mdc2)

--config file request template file

--new new request

--x509 output an x509 structure instead of a

-certificate req.
-(Used for creating self

-signed certificates)

--days number of days an x509 generated by -x509 is

-valid for

--asn1-kludge Output the 'request' in a format that is

-wrong but some CA's have been reported as requiring [It is now always turned on but can be turned off with -no-asn1-kludge]
+-rand file:file:...load the file (or the files in the directory) into the random number generator

+-newkey rsa:bits generate a new RSA key of bits in size -newkey dsa:file generate a new DSA key, parameters taken from CA in file -newkey ec:file generate a new EC key, parameters taken from CA in file Digest to sign with (md5, sha1, md2, mdc2) -[digest] -config file request template file -subj arg set or modify request subject -multivalue -rdn enable support for multivalued RDNs new request -new do not ask anything during request generation -batch -x509 output an x509 structure instead of a certificate req.
+(Used for creating self signed certificates) number of days an x509 generated by -x509 is -days valid for serial number to use for a certificate -set serial generated by -509 -newhdr output "NEW" in the header lines -asn1-kludge Output the request in a format that is wrong, but which some CAs have been reported as requiring.
+[This option is now always turned on but can be turned off with -no-asn1-kludge] -extensions ... specify certificate extension section (overrides the value in the configuration file) specify request extension section (overrides -reqexts .. the value in the configuration file) -utf8 input characters are UTF8 (by default, characters are ASCII) various certificate name options -nameopt arg -regopt arg various request text options